Pre-Operative Procedure | Holding Area | Anesthesia | Operating Room | Recovery Room | Discharge

 From the main entrance take elevator 6 to the 2nd floor.
 On the 2nd floor take a left, it's next to the chapel.

 Once you have changed into a surgical gown, the nurse will check vital signs, attach your ID band to your arm and answer any last-minute questions you may have about your surgical preparation.
 If you have not already done so, you will need to sign your consent for surgery.
-When the OR is ready for you a transporter will arrive at the door with a cart to move you to the holding area.
+When the operating room (OR) is ready for you a transporter will arrive at the door with a cart to move you to the holding area.
 At this time, please empty your bladder and remove your dentures, glasses and undergarments.

 Your family and friends will be directed to a waiting area and will receive information from the surgeon after your procedure is completed.
 A volunteer is available if you have questions.